cloris-chan/FluentWheel/README.md

 # Fluent Wheel

-A smooth scrolling and zooming extension for Visual Studio 2022
+A smooth scrolling and zooming extension for Visual Studio 2022 and 2026

 Features:
 - Smooth vertical scrolling: enabled by default.